-The Credit Facility has multiple interest rate options that are based on the Canadian Prime Rate, Base Rate, LIBO Rate, Bankers' Acceptance Rate plus an acceptance fee, in addition to an applicable margin for each of these rates.
+The Credit Facility has multiple interest rate options that are based on the Canadian Prime Rate, Base Rate, Secured Overnight Financing Rate ("SOFR"), and Canadian Overnight Repo Rate Average ("CORRA"), in addition to an applicable margin/fee for each of these rates.
 Fees apply to outstanding letters of credit and the unused portion of the credit.
-The year to date Credit Facility variable rate loan effective interest rate was 7.45% (December 31, 2023: 6.94%).
+On June 6, 2024, due to a banking benchmark replacement transition, the Canadian Bank lender amended the existing credit facility agreement with the Company, to replace LIBO Rate with SOFR and Bankers' Acceptance Rate plus an acceptance fee with CORRA.
+The year to date Credit Facility variable rate loan effective interest rate was 7.43% (December 31, 2023: 6.94%).